lukasschwab/tiir/README.md

 + "Hosted" tir; I can post things to tir from a work computer.
 + That means figuring out auth.
++ A parser for copying in a TIR HTML page.

 ## More things to learn